Chairman: James Tanner

 He and his wife Vicki have four children, ten grandchildren and five great grandchildren.
 They have been to all seven continents, have visited over 65 countries and visited all 50 states in the USA.

-Laurie Beardall is currently serving as the Assistant Director over Patron Services at the Sandy Granite Family History Center.
-She works with over 65 family history consultants and is responsible for their scheduling and training.
+Laurie Beardall is currently serving as the Assistant Director over Patron Services and Training at the Sandy Granite Family History Center.
+She works with over 100 family history consultants and is responsible for their scheduling and training.
 She has also served as a Youth Advisor, instructing them on how to use The Family History Guide.

-Laurie has taught seminars at the Riverton FamilySearch Library, as well as numerous family history fairs.
-She also enjoys being a Family History Consultant herself, teaching classes and mentoring others.
+Laurie has taught seminars at the Riverton FamilySearch Library, as well as RootsTech and numerous family history fairs.
+She also enjoys being a Temple and Family History Consultant herself, teaching classes and mentoring others.
 She and her husband Larry have four children and 12 grandchildren.

 Melanie hails from Cheyenne, Wyoming and is a Temple and Family History Consultant in her stake.
 She has a rich background in project management and has already lent her considerable talents in moving our training and development forward.
 She has developed a content review process for volunteers, as well as internal project management tools for The Family History Guide.